University Challenge results, 1974-75

 There are many gaps that I've been unable to find, so please do contact me if you can assist.

 The series champions from Keble College, Oxford were Kevin Barnard (Philosophy & Theology), Jerzy Drahun (Chemistry), Robert Charlesworth (Law), and Timothy Lemmer (Modern History).
+Keble returned to play a team of Dons from their college during the following series.

 In the first round Hull beat Lady Margaret Hall, Oxford; Ulster; and Imperial, London.